 In launching Aeon in 2012, Paul’s vision was to create a sanctuary online to address the philosophical need we all share to make sense of the world.
 Aeon seeks to combine intellectual rigour, plural perspectives, and a democratic commitment to the accessibility of knowledge.
-With the launch of Psyche in 2020, we are extending this ambition by exploring the human condition through psychological knowhow, philosophical understanding and artistic insight.
+The launch of Psyche in 2020 has extended this ambition, exploring the human condition through psychology, philosophical understanding and arts.
 Paul’s role at Aeon+Psyche is to sustain and evolve this vision and oversee the two magazines as a whole.

 Editorial Director and Co-Founder

 Deeply interested in the nexus between the human and natural worlds, Brigid was trained as an environmental historian, has taught history and philosophy of science, and studied human ecology and anthropology.
 In addition to supporting Paul’s overall direction of Aeon+Psyche, Brigid directs the editorial team to ensure that the vision of the magazines is manifest in our publishing programme.
 She works closely with our commissioning editors, photo editor, video programmers and production team, with the aspiration that our offerings are humane, diverse, thoroughly researched and brought to aesthetically pleasing life every week in both magazines.
 Outside of her work at Aeon+Psyche, Brigid is a member of the Melbourne Humanities Foundation and the British Museum Friends Advisory Council, as well as a committed supporter of Indigenous education in Melbourne.
 You can find Brigid on Twitter @brigidhains.